-Jordan is one of the most instagrammable countries I’ve ever visited.
+Jordan is one of the most beautiful countries I’ve ever visited.
 The dramatic landscapes, red sand dunes and world-famous ruins grant a beautiful backdrop for every Instagram photo.
-So if you are looking for the most instagrammable places in Jordan you don’t have to look any further!
-Below you can find all my favourite spots together with some useful tips for each location.
+In this post I collected all the most instagrammable places in Jordan with their exact locations and a bunch of useful tips about when to visit or how to get there.

 If I haven’t convinced you already with the above photos to visit the Treasury viewpoint, here comes another reason!
 I already mentioned that the view is incredible during the climb.
 Check out the below photos and now you know what I’m talking about!
 This landscape is so unreal, right?